AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/create-segments.md

 * **Segment definition**: The rule set used to describe key characteristics or behavior of a target audience.
 Once conceptualized, the rules outlined in a segment definition are used to determine qualifying audience members for a segment.
 * **Audience**: The resulting set of profiles that meet the criteria of a segment definition.

+**Data Architects** will need to create segments outside of this tutorial.

 First, watch this short video to learn more about creating segments:
 >[!VIDEO](https://video.tv.adobe.com/v/27254?quality=12&learn=on)